I am a writer, researcher and tutor based in the North East of England with my curly-haired daughter and even curlier-haired dog, Brucie.

-I am a Northern Writers’ Award fiction winner for 2018/19 for my novel-in-progress, The Song of Annie Chapman – see latest news for more information.
+My forthcoming novel THE SONG OF ANNIE CHAPMAN was a Northern Writers’ Award fiction winner for 2018/19 – see latest news for more information.
 I have recently completed an exciting writing commission with New Writing North for Durham Book Festival 2018.
 Supported by Arts Council England, the project explored women’s voices from the ‘World Above’ the pits across the Durham coalfield and was presented at a stunning event at the headquarters of Durham miners at Redhills.
 Click here to read the commission, and here to watch the event.

 I am a member of the Society of Authors and joint founder of ‘Writing Through Grief’ with BACP counsellor Nicki Walker, a programme which uses writing as a therapeutic tool in bereavement.